quochung-cyou/csr-seo-page-crawl/README.md

 - Zero infrastructure costs (excluding domain)
 - SEO optimization

+## Detailed Architecture Implementation
+For a comprehensive understanding of the implementation and architecture, read the full blog post here: https://quochung.cyou/toi-uu-seo-website-csr-react-angular-bang-ki-thuat-precrawl/

 ## Solution
 This project implements a pre-crawling strategy that combines the best of both worlds:
 - CSR for regular users: Fast, dynamic content loading via API